austinsonger/AuditBuddy/README.md

 > Evidence Collection and POAM Generation

 - Create evidence from tools and other source and then commits evidence to the repo.
-- Pull Vulnerability and Flaw Data from vulnerability data sourceand then generates a POAM.
+- Pull Vulnerability and Flaw Data from vulnerability data source and then generates a POAM.

 ## POAM